alexnaish/mockercinno/README.md

 * `query` - the query parameters of the request.
 * `headers` - the submitted request body of the request.
 * `mock` - the matched mock entry for the current request.

+## Debugging

+The `/__list` endpoint is reserved for listing all mocks registered and allows for filtering by request path by specifying a `path` query parameter.

 ## Built With